 With Apple deciding that third party tracking of their users is a no-no, (and their competitors expected to follow suit shortly) marketers need to change with the times.

 Rather than relying on targeted advertising, look to make best use of your owned channels such as loyalty programmes and referral schemes.
-Personalise the messaging and content wherever still possible, such as through tailored direct mail campaigns or 1:1 unboxing experience content.
-Whatever you do, ensure you use a range of channels to communicate your brand, just relying on digital wont cut it - a true omni-channel approach is a must.
+Personalise the messaging and content wherever possible, such as through tailored direct mail campaigns or 1:1 unboxing experience content.
+Whatever you do, ensure you use a range of channels to communicate your brand.
+Just relying on digital wont cut it - a true omni-channel approach is a must.

 The ‘new’ normal